pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 market, in which others can tell what they have to offer and what they need.
-The market, or anyone for that matter, can propose deals, whereby one person would give an item to another who gives an item to a third etc. If all parties concerned agrees to a deal, the deal gets secured into an electronic contract, signed by the different parties.
+The market, or anyone for that matter, can propose deals, whereby one person would give an item to another who gives an item to a third etc. If all parties concerned agree to a deal, the deal gets secured into an electronic contract, signed by the different parties.

 Hence our motto could be: *Securely exchange anything, anywhere, with